 Why is the Cast Iron Cover and Frame (D923) only to be used for replacement purposes and not for new builds?

-New building regulations state that all new builds and newly installed chamber bases must have a screwed down cover and frame on them.
-This means that the D923 can only be used on chambers that have been installed before the regulations came into place
+Building regulations state that all new builds and newly installed chamber bases must have a screwed down cover and frame on them.
+This means that the D923 can only be used on chambers that have been installed before the change in regulations came into place.

 For what applications would I use the MDPE system?